plasma-umass/cs630-ouroboros-template/description.md

 python3 -m pytest -vv
 ```

-We will provide a minimum set of tests that your implementation should pass.
+The file [test_minimum.py](test_minimum.py) contains a minimum set of tests that your
+implementation should pass.

 You are also welcome to share your tests with other groups (but **not** your optimizer code!).

 ## Other details